 One of the main characteristics of the TBL approach is the process of providing immediate feedback to teams during team readiness assurance tests to improve retention and learning outcomes among students.
 Many educators have traditionally used Immediate Feedback Assessment Technique (IF-AT) scratch-off cards for the team readiness assurance test (TRAT).
 The scratch-off cards do provide immediate feedback to students, then why should educators think of shifting from paper-based scratch-off cards to digital TRAT?
 Here’s what I have found:

-1. Save setup time: When using scratch-off for the TRAT, educators generally need to print out copies of the questions for each student.
+1. Save setup time: When using IF-AT scratch-off cards for the TRAT, educators generally need to print out copies of the questions for each student.
 Before printing the copies, educators need to ensure that the scratch-off card answer key is aligned to the right question number.
 If the scratch-off card has the correct answer for questions 1, 2, 3 as a, b and c, educators need to make sure that the printout has questions with the correct answer for question 1, 2 and 3 as a, b and c as well.
 This process sometimes requires a reshuffling of the question order.
 This becomes more difficult if your answers have a natural order such as, what is the correct dosage?
 (1ml, 3ml, 5ml, etc.).
 This problem can be easily rectified with digital TRAT, for which, educators don’t need to print anything, and the answer options can be randomized with just 1 click.

-2. Save grading time: With scratch-off cards, TRAT grades need to be calculated and entered in the grade book manually.
+2. Save grading time: With IF-AT scratch-off cards, TRAT grades need to be calculated and entered in the grade book manually.
 Grading is automated with digital TRAT.

 3. Better outcomes with real-time data: With paper scratch off cards, educators generally wait until after the TRAT to collect the cards and then flip through 10 to 20 cards (depending on the number of teams) with 10 to 20 questions and assess where the trouble spots are with teams.
 Digital TRAT also allows for simultaneous reporting, which means that educators can access trouble spots and clarification requests in real-time.
 There is no time-lag between TRAT and clarification discussion.
 I heard of one case where a teaching assistant would have to run back to the office and enter all the data and perform the analysis and then rush back to class to give it to the professor.
 With digital TBL, all the data comes in real-time.
 As the teams are working, TBL educators have a real-time dashboard to identify trouble spots.
 Besides, a digital TBL dashboard also shows the order in which teams select the option before arriving at the right answer.
 The grade dashboard indicates where the weak spots are and potentially why as they are happening.
 This allows faculty to start preparing how to address them while the teams are still working.
 For educators, this can be an important benefit so they can be prepared to address the trouble spots.